 While psychosis can develop temporarily as the result of excessive alcohol consumption, it may also be a symptom of a co-occurring psychotic disorder, like schizophrenia, schizoid personality disorder or schizotypal personality disorder.
-In these cases, a dual diagnosis alcohol treatment program that addresses both the alcohol use disorder and psychological condition is crucial to long-term recovery.
+In these cases, a dual diagnosis alcohol treatment program that addresses both the alcohol use disorder and psychological condition is vital to long-term recovery.